osxmidi/LinVst/README.md

 Sometimes a Windows VST needs the native Windows version of a DLL.
 Sometimes required DLLs might be missing and additional Windows redistributable packages might need to be installed.

-Finding out what DLLs to possibly override can be done by running `strings vstname.dll | grep -i dll`, which will display a list of DLLs from the plugins DLL file.
-For instance, if the dll list contains `d2d1.dll` and there are problems running the plugin, then `d2d1.dll` (Direct2D) might possibly be why the plugin isn't working.
+To find out what DLLs a VST may need, run `strings vstname.dll | grep -i dll`.
+This will display a list of DLLs that are listed inside the DLL file.
+If the DLLs list contains DLL files such as `d2d1.dll` and there are problems running the plugin, then `d2d1.dll` (Direct2D) might be why the plugin isn't working correctly.

-If the Wine debugger displays "unimplemented function in XXXX.dll" somewhere in it's output, then that DLL usually needs to be overridden with a Windows DLL.
+If the Wine debugger displays `unimplemented function in XXXX.dll` somewhere in it's output, then that DLL usually needs to be overridden with a Windows DLL.

 For instructions on overriding DLLs in Wine's winecfg, see [the Libraries section on the Wine User's Guide](https://wiki.winehq.org/Wine_User%27s_Guide#Libraries_Settings).
 On 64-bit Wine prefixes, 64-bit `.dll` files are located at `/home/username/.wine/drive_c/Windows/system32`, while 32-bit `.dll` files are located at `/home/username/.wine/drive_c/Windows/syswow64`.
 On 32-bit Wine prefixes, 32-bit `.dll` files are located at `/home/username/.wine/drive_c/Windows/system32`.